 Making Your Investment Last

-A new roof is a significant investment, and we want yours to perform for its full lifespan.
-Here’s how we recommend protecting your investment after installation:
+A new roof is a significant investment, and it should perform for its full lifespan.
+Here’s how to protect that investment after installation:

-Annual inspections - We recommend a professional inspection every year, particularly after storm seasons.
-This is the best way to catch small issues before they turn into expensive ones.
-We offer free roof inspections to all of our Suwanee customers.
+Annual inspections - A professional inspection every year, particularly after storm seasons, is the best way to catch small issues before they turn into expensive ones.
+Network roofers provide free roof inspections for Suwanee homeowners.

 Gutter maintenance - Clogged gutters allow water to back up under your eave, accelerating deterioration at the edge of the new roof.
 Keep gutters clean and properly sloped.
-We offer gutter cleaning services if you’d like us to handle that as well.
+Network roofers also offer gutter cleaning services if you’d like a roofer to handle that.

 Proper attic ventilation - Poor attic ventilation is one of the leading causes of premature shingle failure.
 Heat trapped in the attic causes shingles to bake from underneath, dramatically reducing their lifespan.
-We assess ventilation as part of every replacement and address deficiencies during the project.
+A good roofer assesses ventilation as part of every replacement and addresses deficiencies during the project.

 Trim overhanging branches - Branches scraping across shingles accelerate granule loss.
 Any tree limbs that hang over the roof should be trimmed back to avoid direct contact.

 Prompt repairs on any new damage - Even a brand-new roof can be damaged by a severe storm.
-If you notice anything unusual after a weather event, call us for a free inspection.
+If you notice anything unusual after a weather event, request a free inspection.
 Catching damage early keeps warranty coverage intact and prevents secondary water damage.

-We serve all of Suwanee and surrounding Gwinnett County.
-If your home is in north Gwinnett, we can be there.
+We connect homeowners throughout Suwanee and surrounding Gwinnett County with roofers.
+If your home is in north Gwinnett, we can match you with a crew.

 Contact us today to schedule your free roof inspection and get a written estimate for your Suwanee home.
-Our team is standing by at (470) 888-0030.
+Reach us at (470) 888-0030.